This course assumes that you selected the “Python” option when you ran aspect init

 to see the generated content.

-should be functional, so we can run it:
+should be functional, so you can run it with the following command:

 % bazel run app:app_bin